 - Balloo HRC, Bangor - 7 days a week; Monday to Friday, 9am to 8pm; Saturday and Sunday 9am to 6pm

-- Comber HRC - Monday to Friday, 9am to 3pm.
-Closed Saturday and Sunday.
+- Comber HRC - Monday to Saturday, 9am to 4pm.
+Closed Sunday.

 Please note, the gates close on each site 15 minutes before the stated closing times so please plan your journey accordingly.
 Any vehicles remaining on site will be able to finish off and leave the site by the closing time.